mini-hieunm3103/chat-realtime/README.md

 + Front-end: [Chat template](https://devforum.info/messenger-chat-template-with-css-and-javascript-p392.html)
 + [Laravel Breeze and Inertia for auth](https://laravel.com/docs/10.x/starter-kits#breeze-and-inertia)

-## Features:
-### Login, Register, Forgot password, Reset password, Verify email
-### Setting Page:
-+ Change your information
-+ Change your password
-### Friends Sidebar
-+ Invite Friends
-  + Max 3 emails
-  + Validation emails : is email? has been registered?
-  + Use queue to send mail from admin's email to others

 ## Run In Local
 ### Prerequisites
 1. Make sure you have `redis` installed on your computer.
 Try run `redis-cli` in terminal to see